-Seven lecture/demonstration facilities, designed for large group instruction and equipped with audio systems, remote media projection, and television linked directly to the learning resources center, provide the teachers and students with flexible resources for instructional use.
+Eight lecture/demonstration facilities provide the teachers and students with flexible resources for instructional use.
+These lecture/demonstration facilities are designed for large group instruction and are equipped with audio systems, remote media projection, and television linked directly to the learning resources center.

-Other instructional areas and the LRC independent study facility, each equipped with a variety of media, are available to support instruction.
+Other self-instructional spaces and the LRC independent study area, each equipped with a variety of media, are used to support individualized instruction.